 Opioid overdose (mainly heroin) is now the leading cause of death for Americans under the age of 50.
 Despite all efforts at stopping this, the trend is only getting worse.
-Federal and state governments have taken action to regulate pain management clinics, as well as push for tighter criminal laws.
+Federal and state governments have taken action to regulate pain management clinics, as well as push for tighter criminal laws as part of their drug war.
 It sounds excellent as the debate rages on, but it’s hard not to get emotionally charged as children are literally dying in the streets, and trying to assign blame during such tragedy is only natural.
 But what if this approach is only hurting those we are trying to help?

 Let’s take a look at the regulation of pain management drugs for example.
 In the US, opioid prescriptions are closely monitored.
 Doctors are limited in the amount of prescriptions they can write for opioid painkillers, which is supposed to combat addiction.
 Is this effective?
 No.